 What will happen to a subapplication if my VOD service is suspended?

-If your VOD service is suspended due to arrears, all subapplications under your account will be disabled.
+If your VOD service is suspended due to overdue payment, all subapplications under your account will be disabled.

 Can I migrate videos from one subapplication to another?